 The instanceOf property MUST NOT refer to the same Component as the one that contains the SubComponent.
 Furthermore, SubComponent objects MUST NOT form a cyclical chain of references via their instanceOf properties and the Component objects that contain them.
-For example, consider the SubComponent objects A and B and the Component objects A and A is an instance of A, A is an instance of A.
+For example, consider the SubComponent objects A and B and the Component objects A and B. The reference chain "A has feature A, A is an instance of A" is cyclical.